m1nka/blog/_posts/2023-04-21-modernizing-legacy-oracle-forms-applications-a-complete-overview.markdown

 While AuraPlayer offers a practical approach to modernize Oracle Forms installations, there are potential drawbacks that organizations should consider before opting for this solution.
 Here are some reasons why AuraPlayer is probably not the best option:

-* Dependency on the company: Relying on AuraPlayer means that your modernization strategy is dependent on the company behind the product.
+* **Dependency on the company**: Relying on AuraPlayer means that your modernization strategy is dependent on the company behind the product.
 AuraPlayer is (to my knowledge) not directly affiliated with Oracle.
 It's essential to evaluate whether the company is trustworthy and has long-term financial stability to ensure uninterrupted support and maintenance.
-* Additional costs: Using AuraPlayer requires maintaining Oracle Forms licenses and support costs in addition to the fees associated with AuraPlayer itself.
+* **Additional costs**: Using AuraPlayer requires maintaining Oracle Forms licenses and support costs in addition to the fees associated with AuraPlayer itself.
 This could result in higher overall expenses compared to other modernization options.
-* Retaining legacy clutter: AuraPlayer may serve as a temporary solution, but it doesn't fully address the underlying legacy issues.
+* **Retaining legacy clutter**: AuraPlayer may serve as a temporary solution, but it doesn't fully address the underlying legacy issues.
 Instead, it puts a new face on existing Oracle Forms applications, which might not be sufficient for organizations looking to eliminate the old clutter and start fresh with a modern technology stack.
-* Limited long-term benefits: While AuraPlayer can help improve user experience and accessibility in the short term, it may not provide the long-term benefits that other modernization options offer, such as full integration with modern paradigms, cloud services, and a more extensive pool of developers with relevant skill sets.
+* **Limited long-term benefits**: While AuraPlayer can help improve user experience and accessibility in the short term, it may not provide the long-term benefits that other modernization options offer, such as full integration with modern paradigms, cloud services, and a more extensive pool of developers with relevant skill sets.

 On paper, modernizing Oracle Forms with AuraPlayer presents a viable option for organizations looking to integrate their legacy applications with modern platforms, reuse existing business logic, simplify user experience, and achieve incremental modernization.
 However, personally I am sceptical about this migration path.